matthieufernandez/foodie-friend/README.md

 # Features Map

-- Deleting ingredients from your fridge
+- Deleting ingredients from your fridge - (DONE)
-- Deleting recipes from your reipe book
+- Deleting recipes from your recipe book
 - Adding ratings and comments for your recipes
 - Quality of life and cosmetic changes. e.g. confirmation pop-up when adding items to fridge
 - Responsive design for mobile devices